To view the curriculum for this program, please click here.

 - Doctoral colloquiums

-The five Major Area of Specialization courses, all of which are offered in the second year, establish a common research language for all the students.
+The five major areas of specialization courses, all of which are offered in the second year, establish a common research language for all the students.
 These include:

 - Regional Political Economy.
-Winter Quarter.
+Spring semester.
 Examines how we talk about public policy, planning, political economy, and development and explores the ways that talk shapes our understandings of the interplay of state, economy, space, and society.